Skip to main content

 Prerequisites for Admission to the Doctoral Program

 Students or graduates of the Master's programme IECL or a comparable Master's program may apply for admission to the doctoral program.
 The examination board decides on the comparability of the content of the Master's qualification (Master's degree).
-The general prerequisites for enrolling in the doctoral program according to the regulations from 2019 (not yet online) are a successful completion of a Master's program and a pronounced research orientation of the applicant, recognizable from the required project outline (see below).
+The general prerequisites for enrolling in the doctoral program according to the regulations from 2019 (not yet online) are a successful completion of a relevant Master's program and a pronounced research orientation of the applicant, recognizable from the required project outline which has to be approved by the principal supervisor (see below).
+Note that the University of Potsdam can not offer funding for the Doctoral Program.

 The application must be accompanied by the following documents: